 CPT Code Basics

-CPT Code Basics — What You Should Know
+CPT Codes for Mental Health — What You Should Know

 Current procedural terminology, or CPT, codes are essential to the health insurance billing process.
-Using the correct CPT codes for medical billing is critical to receive reimbursement for your services and avoid an audit.
+Using the correct CPT codes for mental health billing is critical to receive reimbursement for your services and avoid an audit.
 However, doing so involves understanding a complex system.

 There are thousands of codes to choose from and many different guidelines to follow.
 Nevertheless, using medical codes properly and receiving maximum reimbursement rates for your services is possible.